 A Brief History of the Marque

-Peerless motorcycles made between 1902 & 1908 were identical with Bradbury machines made in Oldham, Lancashire and were fitted with 2hp & 2 1/2hp Birch engines made under license, with the crankcase cast around the frame tubes..
+Peerless motorcycles made between 1902 & 1908 were built by Bradbury in Oldham, Lancashire and were very similar to the standard Bradbury machines with the exception of the engine.
+They were fitted with 2hp & 2 ½hp Birch engines made under license, with the crankcase cast around the frame tubes.

-Peerless machines were produced by the International Mfg.
+A later machine with the name "Peerless" was produced by the International Mfg.
 Co.
-Ltd. in the years 1913-1914 using 292cc and 499cc Veloce engines.
+Ltd in the years 1913-1914 using Veloce engines.

 Several companies used the Peerless name - see Disambiguation